U.S. Alerts

 Tuesday Night

-Mostly clear, with a low around 32.
-Northwest wind 5 to 8 mph becoming light and variable in the evening.
+Showers likely and possibly a thunderstorm.
+Mostly cloudy, with a low around 64.
+Northwest wind around 6 mph becoming northeast in the evening.
+Chance of precipitation is 70%.

 Wednesday